Dec 12, 2019

 Though her excitement and energy died down after a while, I would still catch the occasional squeal of delight when the flight attendants brought her something new to eat or drink.
 She’d giggle a bit, glance in vain at her unresponsive husband and then look over to me, her new best friend in seat 12A.
 And then she would smile, broadly, purely and without reservation.
 And I could not help but smile back and raise my glass in salute (because I had no problem accepting a refill) as a wonderful sense of kinship and camaraderie washed over me.

-I’ve talked before about how someone’s enthusiasm and joy can be infectious, and this beautiful Russian woman’s most certainly was, turning a nice flight into a truly special experience.
+I’ve talked before about how someone’s enthusiasm and joy can be infectious, and how it can be incorporated into strategic storytelling (BB&Co offers storytelling training for your brand).
+This beautiful Russian woman most certainly was, turning a nice flight into a truly special experience.
 But beyond that, what amazed me about this woman was how totally and completely in the moment she was: more specifically in the story of that moment that was unfolding in front of her.
 She wasn’t worrying about the potential or improbable story of a future that had yet to pass: of missing a connection, of not sleeping enough to work effectively the next day, of the plane running out of my first choice of entrée.
-She was deeply present and, at the same time, deeply appreciative of every moment and memory that present story provided her: a story you know she will tell again and again, reliving it each time as if it were happening for the first.
+She was deeply present and, at the same time, deeply appreciative of every moment and memory that present story provided her: a story you know she will tell, again and again, reliving it each time as if it were happening for the first.

 The Buddhist monk Thích Nhãt Hanh once said, “The present moment is filled with joy and happiness.
 If you are attentive, you will see it.”
 This remarkable woman reminded me of the need to more regularly open my eyes and my heart to the present story in front of me instead of worrying about a future story that is not.
 For it’s the stories of the moment that make life rich; and we, in turn, are enriched by those stories, but only if we fully embrace and savour them as they’re happening.